bigdatagenomics/mango/docs/cloud/emr.rst

 Note: It will take a couple minutes on startup for the Docker configuration to complete.

 Navigate to <PUBLIC_MASTER_DNS>:8888 to access the notebook.
 Type in the Jupyter notebook token provided in the terminal.
+An example notebook for EMR can be found at /opt/cgl-docker-lib/mango/example-files/notebooks/aws-1000genomes.ipynb.

 Accessing files from HDFS
 -------------------------------